xmhai/techdoc/architecture/microservice.md

   - Database wrapping service” pattern.

 ## Practice
 - Make sure the infrastructure is ready before making any commitment to the migration (It will take 2-3 month).
-Infrastructure includes:
+Infrastructure includes:-
 	- API gateways
   - SSO
   - Service mesh
   - Event-driven architecture
   - DevSecOps pipelines
   - Developer tools and utilities
   - Agile project management
   - Issue tracking solutions
   - Logging
   - Monitoring solutions and so on.

+## Microservice Concern
+**Design**
+- Granularity
+  DDD and bounded context as first step.
+- Data model sharing
+  Event sourcing and CQRS: one service emits event, other service use the event to build it's own model.
+  DON'T overuse it, to be use when necessary.
+- Distributed Transaction
+  Eventual Consistent:
+  Saga: compensation transaction callback is invoked when need to rollback.
+- Service communication
+  Asynchronous Messaging.

+**Operation**
+- Security/Authentication
+  API Gateway.
+  Approach 1: Kong Ingress Controller with OIDC plugin, no authentication at springboot.
+- Deployment
+  Docker.
+- Service discovery
+- Request routing
+- Service failure handling
+- Logging

+## Patterns
+- API Gateway
+- Back For Frontend (BFF)
+- Saga
+- Event Sourcing